 In 2012, Drake purchased that very same property.

-“This house was the desktop image on my computer years before I bought it.” —Drake
+“This house was the desktop image on my computer years before I bought it.” —Drake, Rolling Stone interview

-This story shows the power of having a clear picture of what you want and keeping it in front of you, sometimes known as creative visualization.
+This story shows the power of having a clear picture of what you want and keeping it in front of you.
+This is sometimes called creative visualization.

 When you hold a picture, idea, or feeling in your mind of a particular reality, your subconscious mind goes to work to help create that reality.